 5. Jock Itch

 If you sweat a lot around your genitals, then a fungal infection could be why your crotch is itchy.
 This condition is commonly called a jock itch and is very widely prevalent among men.
-Germs thrive in damp, dark environments, so
+Germs thrive in damp, dark environments, so your underwear is like a little haven for them.
+Briefs can exacerbate a jock itch because they cut off circulation and make you sweat a lot more.To prevent jock itch, change your underwear frequently, especially if you work out a lot.

 If you have an overgrowth of candida in your body, you might begin to develop red itchy bumps on your penis.
 Candida is always present in your body, but under healthy conditions, it’s balanced out by good bacteria so it doesn’t harm your body.
 However, there are certain factors which can upset this balance and lead to an overgrowth of candida.
 If you’re undergoing chemotherapy, are on a course of antibiotics, are following an unhealthy diet or have poor hygiene, candida can grow and multiply in your body unchecked.
 Symptoms of a candida infection include red itchy bumps and unusual discharge from your penis.